-Flyer / poster for a famous french singer
+flyer / poster for a famous french singer

 Board for freelance & contract work

-Flyer / poster for a famous french singer giving a music concert in paris
+flyer / poster for a famous french singer (who took part in the eurovision contest) giving a concert in the Reservoir concert hall